Evergreen Perennial Plants List.

 - years.
 Shrubs, trees, bulbs, and some garden plants are all

 true perennials.
 Many houseplants will also fall into this

 category - even though 'tender' perennials.

-An Evergreen Plant is one that retains leaves
+An Evergreen Plant is one that retains leaves throughout its

 For this section on garden perennials however, that group of

 perennial garden plants which are also evergreen are what we are